kubernetes/enhancements/keps/sig-cli/3638-built-in-command-shadowing/README.md

   - Feature gate name:
   - Components depending on the feature gate:
 - [x] Other
-  - Describe the mechanism: Exporting `KUBECTL_ENABLE_ALPHA_CMD_SHADOW=true` environment variable will enable the feature
+  - Describe the mechanism: Exporting `KUBECTL_ENABLE_CMD_SHADOW=true` environment variable will enable the feature
   - Will enabling / disabling the feature require downtime of the control plane?
 No
   - Will enabling / disabling the feature require downtime or reprovisioning